JetBlue flight attendant incident: Slater's account of the events

 Slater's attorney has said that at the beginning of the flight, two female passengers had argued over the allocated bag space in the overhead bin.
 Once the plane landed, the dispute flared again when one of the women was told that a bag she had checked at the gate would not be immediately available.
 She then began to curse at Slater.
 According to a Port Authority police officer quoted by the Wall Street Journal, no passenger or other crew member has corroborated Slater's account of a confrontation with a passenger.

-Investigators believed that Slater was intoxicated and suffering from mental problems.
-A later mental health evaluation found that he had a clinical disorder as well as substance-abuse and alcohol-abuse problems.